shanahanbaptista/Data-structures-with-C/README.md

         void (*remove)(Vector *, int)//a function pointer to an delete function void (*delete)(Vector *)//a function pointer to a destructor
     ```
-    * You may add additional attributes if you need them

 You must create the following functions for your Vector
 * Constructor - initializes the vector struct attributes and returns a pointer to a Vector struct created on the heap
     * `Vector * newVector()`

-:warning: The remaining function names are suggestions since the driver code calls them all via function pointers
+:bulb: The remaining function names are suggestions since the driver code calls them all via function pointers

 * Insert - inserts an element at the specified index.
 Use the 2n+1 geometric expansion formula to increase the size of your list if the index is out of the current bounds.
     * `void insertVector(Vector *, int, Data);`
 * Remove - deletes an element from the list at the specified index.